nushell/nushell/README.md

 # Nu Shell

-A modern shell for the GitHub era
+A modern shell for the GitHub era.

 ![Example of nushell](images/nushell-autocomplete.gif "Example of nushell")